dret/webconcepts/concepts/http-header/P3P.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/P3P"
 title:         "HTTP Header Field: P3P"
+concept-name:  HTTP Header Field
+concept-value: P3P
 description: "Any document retrieved by HTTP may point to a policy reference file through the use of a new response header, the P3P header.
 If a site is using P3P headers, it SHOULD include this on responses for all appropriate request methods, including HEAD and OPTIONS requests.
 The P3P header gives one or more comma-separated directives."
 ---